 There were more than 2,000 exhibitors at last month's Paris air show, and my guess is that at least one-third were involved in metal forming or cutting.
 And all of these companies depend on “subtractive” manufacturing techniques such as turning, milling and cutting to produce their aerospace parts.
 It was clear that many senior executives are acutely aware of and talking about the emergence of “additive” manufacturing (AM)—sometimes known as “3-D printing”—as the next major ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "3-D Printing Could Prove Seismic For A&D".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "3-D Printing Could Prove Seismic For A&D".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.